 The Gift of Autism

-Autism is by no means a blessing, but with it can come amazing talent the rest of us will never have.
+Autism may not be a blessing, but with it can come amazing talent the rest of us will never have.

 FACT: Everyone – every human being on the planet – registers somewhere on the autistic spectrum.
 The principal signs of ASD might not always be obvious.
 For example, attention to detail is a sign of autism even though a lot of people pay attention to detail and would certainly not be diagnosed as autistic.
 The same could be said for perfectionists, people obsessed with cleanliness or people who are happier in their own company.
 It is only those with the most severe symptoms who are officially diagnosed with ASD.